-On behalf of South Tampa Law Group posted in property division on Thursday, April 5, 2018.
+On behalf of North Tampa Legal Group posted in property division on Thursday, April 5, 2018.

 When two people separate, it can be expected that they may not see eye to eye on everything.
 After all, if they were in total harmony, they probably wouldn’t be separating.
 Florida property division laws were created so that divorcing couples could have a guideline to go by and keep things fair.
 In the current age, couples are disputing ownership of some modern types of property and keeping lawyers on their toes.